 Eventually I decided it was time for a new vacuum.
 I wanted one that could go from carpet to bare floor without having to change attachments.
 After researching various brands, I bought a Miele canister vacuum.
 I've had it 2 years and am very happy with it.
 The power head pulls lots of dirt from the rugs, yet is capable of cleaning bare floor without "spitting it back!"
-It's v powerful and also lightweight and compact.
-I bought the low-end model, the Flamenco, yet compact and lightweight.
+It's very powerful and also lightweight and compact.
+I bought the low-end model, the Flamenco.

 Any drawbacks?
 Yes.
 The disposable dust bag is quite small and you could spend a lot of money buying boxes of expensive bags at the local vacuum store.
 I buy mine off the web, several boxes at a time, from A.A.Moley.
 A few months ago, Moley told me about a cloth bag that you can empty and re-use, which should last about 2 years with frequent use.
 I now use that one, it works fine, and has saved me a considerable amount over the disposable bags.
 The cloth bag, however, does not have the fine filtering capability (i.e., for allergy sufferers) that the disposable bag boasts.
 One other drawback is that the Flamenco II, being the most compact model, does not have room for the dusting attachment on board (the crevice tool and upholstery tool do store on board, however).
 On the larger Mieles, all the attachments are stored on board.
 This is not a particular hardship as I wear an apron with pockets to hold the dust brush.
 Or sometimes I just use the feather duster.